mousona-001/mousona-001/README.md

 🚀 Passionate about building **scalable applications** and exploring **full-stack development**
 🌱 Currently diving deep into **Spring Boot & ASP.NET**
 ⚡ Love problem-solving, coding challenges, and learning **new technologies**
-🔍 Exploring **Cybersecurity & Ethical Hacking** out of curiosity

 ## 📖 My Journey:
 🎓 Started in **Biotechnology (BSc Hons)** but transitioned to **Computer Science (MCA)** due to my growing interest in coding & technology!